International-Data-Spaces-Association/idsa/README.md

 Find the technical documentation and learn about the steps to build data spaces in [How To Build Data Spaces](/how-to-build-data-spaces/README.md#building-data-spaces) page.
 IDS components or implement and/or contribute to the existing open source components.
 It will link you to relevant sources and will provide guidance on your way.

 ---

-## Installation

-To get started with IDS based Data Spaces we provide an overview on available components in the Portfolio of Building Blocks (coming soon!) and setup examples based on the Minimum Viable Data Space (coming soon!).

----

-## Willing to Contribute
-You are warmly invited to contribute to the IDSA work.
-While some aspects of the IDSA work is limited to IDSA members, most of the work here on GitHub is open for everybody to use and to contribute.
-You can always create Change Request as Issue on IDS-G (https://github.com/International-Data-Spaces-Association/IDS-G).

-You can contribute your technology by following the IDSA OSS Graduation Scheme as explained below.

-Feel free to add your knowledge and experience to the IDSA Knowledge Base.

 ### BECOME PART OF IDS OPEN SOURCE LANDSCAPE